-A performance outcome will be that the translocation and propagation programs will result, based on current projections, in at least 4,845 individuals surviving in the recipient sites post seven years from their translocation or planting, which is 1,118 plants more than the number being directly impacted by the project.
+A performance outcome will be that the translocation and propagation programs will result, based on current projections, in at least 14,499 individuals surviving in the recipient sites post seven years from their translocation or planting, which is 4,320 plants more than the number being directly impacted by the project.
+The number of individuals alive at the end of the program including net gains is based on the current ratio of individuals to be salvaged, translocated and propagated following pre-clearance surveys in 2023.